 Warning!
 Embedding typeforms on websites using the insecure and unencrypted HTTP protocol is not supported.
 Make sure to embed your form on an HTTPS website, where the data flow between the client and the server is secured by encryption.
 If you don't have an HTTPS website yet, you can obtain an SSL certificate from your hosting company.

-To get started, log in to your Typeform account, open the typeform you want to embed, and click on the Share panel, where you can see our embed options under Embed in a web page:
+To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, and then click Embed in a web page where you can see our embed options:

 Above, you can see the six main embedding options: Standard, Full page, Popup, Slider, Popover, and Side tab.
 (Front-end developers can also check out our Embed SDK.)
 You can toggle between each of these options in the Share panel until you decide which you'd like to try.